 This course is designed for business leaders with direct experience of managing teams who wish to develop their leadership skills to inspire others to 'exceptional performance'.
-The course aims to improve on the existing knowledge, skills and attitudes (KSA) necessary to lead and motivate people, while developing effective strategies in a socially responsible manner.
-It aims to help vou become an 'authentic', wellrounded ethical leader.
+The course aims to improve on the existing knowledge. skills and attitudes (KSA) necessary to lead and motivate people, while developing effective strategies in a socially responsible manner.
+It aims to help vou become an 'authentic'. well-rounded ethical leader.
 The course uses the latest thinking in the use of psychometric tools for leadership development.
 Working with skilled coaches, students will be given the opportunity to analyze their own personality dimensions, to identify the most critical components of their personality and to apply this to gain a deeper understanding of their leadership effectiveness.
 Only through a deep awareness of their leadership qualities will the students be able to develop an effective plan for personal development which they will implement throughout the program.
-This course will help youunderstand some of the secrets to developing, motivating, inspiring and sustaining high-performing teams to drive sustainable organizational success.
+This course will help vouunderstand some of the secrets to developing, motivating, inspiring and sustaining high-performing teams to drive sustainable organizational success.

-MSL514 Organizational Behavior
+MSL514 - Organizational Behavior

-Prerequisite: MSL 500; MGT482-PC for MBA and MHRM
+Credit Hour: 3 Prerequisite: MSL 500; MGT482-PC for MBA and MHRM setting.

-This course provides a framework for understanding the values, attitudes and behaviors of individuals and groups in an organizational setting.
 This course explains how individuals and groups function to achieve goals and the reasons for their success or failure in achieving these goals.
-Specific topics covered in this course include: theoretical foundations of organizational behavior; personality and individual differences: the impact of values, attitudes, and job satisfaction on organizational behavior: motivational theories: group dynamics and decision making: communication and leadership: power, politics, and influence within an organizational context; organizational design and its role in achieving organizational goals.
+Specific topics covered in this course include: theoretical foundations of organizational behavior; personality and individual differences: the impact of values. attitudes, and iob satisfaction on organizational behavior: motivational theories; group dynamics and decision making; communication and leadership; power, politics, and influence within an organizational context; organizational design and its role in achieving organizational goals.
 The course emphasizes practical applications of taught concepts, theories and frameworks in the workplace.
 By doing so, this course prepares students to manage the behavior of individuals and groups within an organization in order to achieve organizational goals.